The role of the exchange-Coulomb potential in two-dimensional electron transport: Numerical simulations of degenerate dynamics

 \subsection{Exchange-mediated dynamical screening}

 The developed kinetic framework can also be used to study how exchange modifies the dynamical screening of a localized impurity in a degenerate 2DEG.
 This problem is directly relevant for semiconductor heterostructures~\cite{nixon1990potential}, where remote dopants, interface roughness and narrow gates generate inhomogeneous electrostatic landscapes that are screened by the mobile carriers~\cite{borisov2004dimensionality}.
+Most treatments of exchange in impurity screening are formulated in equilibrium or within linear response, where exchange is incorporated either via static energy functionals (renormalising the compressibility/Thomas--Fermi scale) or via local-field factors that dress the RPA susceptibility and screened interaction \cite{grinberg1987exchange,PhysRevB.74.155319,PhysRev.176.589}.
+These approaches are naturally expressed in $(q,\omega)$ space around an equilibrium state, so exchange enters as a renormalisation of response functions or mode dispersions.
+Here, instead, screening is obtained directly in real space and real time by evolving the Hartree--Fock--Wigner equation after a localised perturbation, giving the transient build-up of $\delta n(x,t)$ and the corresponding force profile without assuming an {\it a priori} dielectric function.

 The system is prepared at \(t=0\) in a spatially uniform Fermi--Dirac state of density \(n_0\) and temperature \(T\), and at the same time it is subjected to a static potential

 which models a charged impurity on the 2DEG.
 To characterize screening we monitor the density deviation